-Jim has developed and managed professional training programs in municipal finance and has given lectures, seminars and workshops on various project finance topics for industry groups and business schools.
+- Jim has developed and managed professional training programs in municipal finance and has given lectures, seminars and workshops on various project finance topics for industry groups and business schools.
 He helped develop the initial curriculum for the annual Wharton Transportation Executive Program organized by the AASHTO Center for Excellence in Project Finance.
 Jim received a Bachelor of Science degree in Humanities from the Massachusetts Institute of Technology and a Master of Public Policy degree from the Kennedy School of Government at Harvard University.

-- Catherine is a Senior Advisor who joined the firm in 2007.
-She is responsible for providing quantitative modeling to support Mercator’s project finance and policy analysis practice areas.
+- Catherine joined the firm in 2007.
+As Associate Director she manages projects and provides quantitative modeling to support Mercator’s project finance and policy analysis practice areas.
 She creates customized tools and data visualizations to help clients quickly understand quantitative information and utilize it to guide decision making and advance projects.
 Previously employed by Bear Stearns in public finance investment banking, she specialized in project finance and infrastructure development transactions for corporate, electric cooperative, and public power entities.

 - Catherine volunteers for and serves on the board of Philadelphia City Rowing, a non-profit rowing program for Philadelphia public school students.
 Catherine received a Bachelor of Arts degree and a Master of Public Administration – Public Finance degreefrom the University of Pennsylvania.